CFK Africa

-CFK Africa (previously Carolina for Kibera) was founded in 2001 by Rye Barcott, Salim.
-Mohamed, and the late Tabitha Atieno Festo.
+CFK Africa (previously Carolina for Kibera) was founded in 2001 by Rye Barcott, Salim Mohamed, and the late Tabitha Atieno Festo.
 CFK Africa is an international non-governmental organization (NGO) based in the informal settlement of Kibera in Nairobi, Kenya, and is registered as an NGO in Kenya and a 501(c)(3) in the US.
 CFK Africa empowers youth in slums.

 Philosophy

-CFK's philosophy is grounded in participatory development.
-As a registered nonprofit in the U.S. and a registered NGO in Kenya, CFK Africa is led by its executive director, Jeffrey Okoro, who reports to a joint board of directors composed of both Kenyan and American volunteers.
+CFK Africa's philosophy is grounded in participatory development and local leadership.
+As a registered nonprofit in the U.S. and a registered NGO in Kenya, CFK Africa is led by its chief executive officer, Jeffrey Okoro, and executive director, Beth-Ann Kutchma, who report to a joint board of directors composed of both Kenyan and American volunteers.
 CFK Africa co-founder, Rye Barcott, currently serves as the board chair.
-In 2020, CFK Africa convened an advisory council, a diverse group of 22 international leaders, including 64th U.S. Secretary of State Madeleine Albright, and former CDC Director Dr. Bill Roper.
+In 2020, CFK Africa convened an advisory council, a diverse group of 24 international leaders, including former CDC Director Dr. Bill Roper.